 Ease of Care

-After all of the sweating and Down Dogging, we had to clean these mats, and we noted how much of a chore that was.
+After all of the sweating and Down Dogging, we had to clean these mats, and we noted how much effort that took for each mat.
 We tested these mats in a home with pets, so we could tell which models attracted animal hair and which didn't, and we also used them outside for yoga sessions in the park, which then meant there were grass stains that needed removing.

 Traction Dry and Wet

 During our side-by-side testing, we spent three hours performing a series of poses on each mat, noting how the different models varied in their dry traction.
-We did a series of Sun Salutations on each one and noted if our hands started slipping in Downward Facing Dog, or if our feet slid apart during Warrior I or II.
+We did a series of Sun Salutations on each one to note if our hands started slipping in Downward Facing Dog, or if our feet slid apart during Warrior I or II.
 Then we sprayed each mat with water (to simulate sweat) and tried to hold Down Dog again.
-We also took each mat to multiple hot yoga practices to see if the traction was consistent with real sweat.
+We also took each mat to many hot yoga practices to see if the traction was consistent with real sweat.